andrewzlchen/gshell/README.md

 # gshell

 gshell, or GoShell is a small shell project that I am building as a side project.
 The plan is to implement some commands whenever I have the time and slowly increase the complexity of this project.
-The goal is to try and make this shell as full-featured as possible while not just `exec`ing (This may change in the future).
+The goal is to try and make this shell as full-featured as possible and `exec`ing all other unsupported commands.

 Contributions are also welcome!